Saulis/vaadin-idea-workspace/README.md

   - Select Single Instance only
 - Run for Profit

+> We need to define sources inside server-tests and uitest as __sources__ instead of __tests__ because otherwise they won't be included in the module classpath when using the module as a dependency.

 #### 8. Running CodeServer for Super DevMode
-This is a bit tricky because we need source directories from multiple modules to be added to the classpath and IDEA doesn't really support that.
+> This is a bit tricky because we need source directories from multiple modules to be added to the classpath and IDEA doesn't really support that.
 So we basically need to use a custom classpath:

 - Add Run Configuration from -> Run Edit Configurations
   - Add -> Application
   - Main class: ````com.google.gwt.dev.codeserver.CodeServer````